The Raintree Restaurant Experience

 As this building approached the beginning of its second century, it stood almost alone as a reminder of the Victorian heyday of the area.
 This century-old Victorian building is one of the last survivors of a period of development that began in this part of St. Augustine after the end of the Civil War.

 The New York Times once noted that, “There should be special awards for restaurants that manage to combine quality food with historic surroundings, buildings that proudly proclaim their heritage and encourage diners in their own remembrance of things past.”

-We hope you will enjoy your visit to this historic building and look forward to serving you!
+We hope you will enjoy your visit to this historic Victorian home and we look forward to serving you!